euwbah/musescore-xen-tuner/README.md

 The **nominals** are the 'musical alphabet'.
 In 12edo terms, we call them the 'white keys'.
 That is, the notes without any accidentals attached to them.

 Normally there are only 7 nominals (letters A to G), and the distance between two of the same nominals is called an octave.

-However, in Xen Tuner, you're free to declare as many nominals as you want, as long as you have more than 2.
+However, in Xen Tuner, you're free to declare as many nominals as you want, tuned to whatever you want, as long as you have at least 2 nominals.
 The distance between two of the same nominals is called an **equave**.
 You can set the equave to whatever interval you want.

-This means, you can construct notation systems like the chromatic staff, with 12 nominal 'alphabets', one for each semitone.
-You can even write using the negative treble clef (negative harmony) by setting the equave to negative `-1200c`.
+This means, you can construct notation systems like the [chromatic staff](https://www.youtube.com/watch?v=U7l7s1Vr6lQ&ab_channel=FabioCostaMusic), where all nominals are the same size, or [Bohlen-Pierce](https://www.youtube.com/watch?v=sd1b9Lh8iFA&t=89s&ab_channel=KjellHansen) with 9 nominals.
+For whatever reason, you can even write using the negative treble clef (negative harmony) by setting the equave to negative `-1200c`.
 Then, notes that are visually going up will sound like they're going down.

-### Symbol codes, text codes, ASCII, accidentals
+### Symbol codes, text codes, text-based accidental symbols

 A **symbol code** represents a single visually/semantically unique symbol which can either be a SMuFL symbol ID or one or more characters of text (ASCII).